andersoncsantos/account-statement-pdf-converter/KAFKA_SETUP.md

 **Solution**:
 - Check if another process is using the port: `lsof -i :9092` or `netstat -an | grep 9092`
-- Stop the conflicting service or modify the port in `docker-compose.yml`
+- Stop the conflicting service or modify the port in `docker compose.yml`

 ### Docker Not Running